Sunshine's Secondary ESL Studio

 2. By Any Other Name by Santha Rama Rau (B1 ESL)

-This one is perfect for intermediate ESL students who are ready to stretch their listening and discussion skills.
+This one is perfect for intermediate ESL students who are ready to stretch both listening and discussion skills.

 Classroom Tips for Using Cloze Listening Activities